Art school: Professional curriculum

-Modern
+Contemporary art schools

 A wide variety of art mediums and styles are integrated into modern art school programs.
 Different mediums that are taught include painting, printmaking, drawing and illustration, theatre, and sculpture.
-Newer programs can include graphic design, filmmaking, graffiti art, and certain kinds of digital media.
+Newer programs can include graphic design, filmmaking, graffiti art, and certain kinds of digital media.Some art schools include disciplines such as video game design, photography, fashion design, textile design, conceptual art, web design, architectural design and engineering, journalism and social media.
+Some schools continue craft traditions such as pottery, embroidery, printmaking, metalwork and building crafts.

-Online
+Many cover theoretical subjects such as cultural anthropology, cultural theory and cultural history including histories of art traditions in local and global cultures, design theory, business and industry studies such as marketing communication, customer profiling and production related technical subjects.

 In recent years a number of art schools have begun to offer some or all of their curricula online, which by nature, transcends national boundaries.
 Among these are The Art Institute of Pittsburgh Online and Academy of Art University.
 As with on-ground schools, many of the majors involve computer-based work, such as compositions created in Photoshop, Illustrator, or 3D-Studio Max.
 Submission and review of these materials proceeds virtually identically for on-ground and online classes.
 When online courses require production of traditional drawings or other such materials, they usually are photographed or scanned for submission and review by instructors.

-In early education

-According to the International Journal of Art and Design Education, "mainstream educational contexts could foster drawing behaviour and the related emotional benefits to a greater extent".
-Throughout a study done in the United Kingdom, it was determined that children whose parents or guardians involved them in drawing from an early age had a stronger connection with art.
-These children were shown to have better art skills and a significantly better chance at pursuing a career in fine arts.